fit-authors/fit-authors.github.io/_profiles/chloe-martin.md

 image: martin.jpg
 about:
   - Professor at FIT since Fall 2022
-  - Manuscript is being finalized for submission to the Journal of Cancer Survivorship
+  - The manuscript has been received by the Journal of Cancer Survivorship

 work:
   title: The Impact of Social Support on Psychological Distress Among Black Breast Cancer Survivors